 The CDC (Centers for Disease Control and Prevention) estimates that about 46 percent of all adults aged 30 years and older show signs of periodontal or gum disease.
-If you are suffering from periodontal disease, Dr. Sander I. White may recommend scaling and root planing procedures to help keep your mouth healthy and prevent the harmful effects of the condition.
-Our dental team leverages the latest tools and cutting-edge technologies to perform "deep cleaning" that removes plaque and tartar below your gumline so that you avoid the adverse effects of gum diseases and get back your beautiful smile.
+If you are suffering from periodontal disease, Dr. Sander I. White may recommend scaling and root planing procedures to help keep your mouth healthy.
+Our dental team uses the latest tools and cutting-edge technologies to perform "deep cleaning" that removes plaque and tartar below your gumline so that you avoid the adverse effects of gum diseases and get back your beautiful smile.

 Periodontal disease results from infections and inflammation of the gums and bone surrounding and supporting your teeth.
 In its early stage, the condition is referred to as gingivitis, typically characterized by swollen red gums which may bleed with time.
 If gingivitis is not treated, it takes a more severe form called periodontitis.

 Periodontitis results in gums that pull away from the tooth, loose teeth, and bone loss.
 The disease is caused by bacteria in the mouth that infects tissue surrounding the tooth to cause severe inflammation.
 If the bacteria stay in the teeth for long, it forms a film called plaque that hardens over time to form tartar or calculus.
-The tartar can build and spread to the gum line and make cleaning your teeth hard.
 Some of the typical signs of periodontal disease include:

 If you are experiencing any of these symptoms, a scaling and root planing procedure can help stop the periodontal disease from advancing.

 Scaling and root planing refers to the deep cleaning below the gumline used to treat periodontal and other gum diseases.
-During scaling, Dr. White removes all the plaque and tartar above and below the gum line.
-He will also clean all the way down to the bottom of the pockets.
-Afterward, Dr. White will begin the root planing process involving smoothing out of your teeth roots so that your loose gums reattaches to your teeth.
+During scaling, Dr. White and his hygienist will remove all the plaque and tartar above and below the gum line.
+This may take several visits depending on the severity of your case.
+As necessary, Dr. White may use different types of anesthetic to ensure your comfort.

-After the deep cleaning, Dr. White may prescribe mouth rinses or medication to prevent infection and control the pain.
+After the deep cleaning, Dr. White may prescribe mouth rinses or medication to prevent infection.
 He may also insert medication into the cleaned pocket to help you heal faster.
-Side effects of the process include discomfort and swelling that last for a day or two.

 There are several reasons why scaling and root planing is recommended for any individual suffering from gum disease.